JasperFx/marten/documentation/documentation/documents/configuration/full_text.md

 ## Defining Full Text  Index through Attribute

-Full Text  Indexes can be created using the `[Full Text Index]` attribute like this:
+Full Text  Indexes can be created using the `[FullTextIndex]` attribute like this:

 * single property